severalnines/docs/user-guide/mysql/settings.rst

 Settings
 --------

-Provides global settings for ClusterControl.
+Provides global settings for the cluster.

 General Settings
 ````````````````